NCIL Programme FAQs

 How will projects be monitored?

-All projects awarded funding must agree to sign the standard terms and conditions.
+All projects awarded funding must agree to sign the standard terms and conditions within the NCIL Standard Legal Agreement.

 The project manager (usually the applicant) is expected to practise monitoring throughout the period of the project’s delivery.

 For projects delivered over a typical one-year period, three quarterly reports and one final close of delivery report will be required.
-For smaller projects and those of a shorter timeframe, less monitoring reports will be required, and this will be agreed at the time of award of funding.
+For smaller projects and those of a shorter timeframe, fewer monitoring reports will be required, and this will be agreed at the time of awarding funding.
 The minimum requirement would be one monitoring report in these cases.

 A standard template is provided by the Council for reporting purposes.